Anish87/sqmodwiki/Algorithm/Collect/Checkpoint/Function.SqCollect.Checkpoint.Active.md

 # Description

-Collect into a container all the active checkpoint entity instances.
+Collect into a container all the active [SqCheckpoint](Class.SqCheckpoint) instances.

 # Specifications